 The majority of respondents (41.5%) possessed a Bachelor’s degree, followed by 27.7% with a Diploma qualification.
 Certificate holders and respondents with postgraduate degrees each constituted 15.4% of the sample.
 This level of academic attainment indicates strong potential for understanding and effectively implementing e-procurement systems, as higher education often correlates with greater technological literacy and analytical skills.

-The data indicates that the majority of respondents 71.5% fell under the “Other” category, which comprises various professional roles including accountants, IT officers, teachers, WEOs, storekeepers, MD, CMO, social welfare officers, doctors, in-charges, HRO, CPEO, and DRCHCO.
+The data indicates that the majority of respondents 71.5% fell under the “Other” category, which comprises various professional roles including accountants, IT officers, teachers, first time type out with acronym in brackets (WEOs), storekeepers, …??(MD), …(CMO), social welfare officers, doctors, in-charges, …??
+HRO, …??
+CPEO, and …??
+DRCHCO.
 Procurement officers accounted for 11.5% of respondents, while suppliers represented 16.9%.
 The large proportion of respondents from diverse professional backgrounds highlights the multidisciplinary nature of public procurement, where various departments and roles interact with procurement systems.

 The majority of respondents reported having between 1 and 6 years of work experience, with 26.2% having 1–3 years and 29.2% having 4–6 years.
 Respondents with 7–10 years of experience accounted for 20%, while those with less than 1 year and more than 10 years represented 9.2% and 15.4% respectively.
 This distribution suggests a workforce with a healthy mix of relatively new employees and those with moderate to extensive experience in procurement and related roles.
 The predominance of respondents with 1–6 years of experience may indicate a dynamic work environment with ongoing staff recruitment and potential generational shifts.
+Table 4.1 presents a compendium of the demographic descriptors used for the purpose of this study.

 Table 4.1 Demographic Data of the Respondents